keajs/kea-docs/docs/introduction/what-is-kea.md

 * These actions update **reducers** (*counter*) that hold the actual data.
 * This data is stored in a global **state**, which is managed by Redux.
 * You fetch **values** (*counter is 1*) through **selectors** (*find the counter in the state*) from this state.
-* Actions may also trigger **listeners**, which are async functions that call other actions, read values or talk with the externals APIs that your app depends on.
+* Actions may also trigger **listeners**, which are async functions that talk with the externals APIs, read values from the store or in turn *dispatch* other actions.
-  Listeners *dispatch* actions if they need to update data or trigger other listeners.
-* Related actions, reducers, selectors and listeners are grouped into a **logic** (*counterLogic*).
+* All related actions, reducers, selectors and listeners are grouped into a **logic** (*counterLogic*).
-* React Components **connect** to logic and pull in all actions and values they need.
+* React Components **connect** to this logic and pull in all needed actions and values.

 Read the [installation instructions](/docs/introduction/installation) to add  Kea to your app or check out the [quickstart](/docs/introduction/quickstart) to see some code.

+## What is Kea good for?

+TODO

+- Logic is managed (built only when needed, unmounted when no longer needed), so perfect when code splitting
+- Scales well as your app grows
+- Logic connects to each other
+- Extendable with plugins
+- ...

+## What is Kea *not* good for?

+TODO

+- We use functional paradigms (don't modify state, make new stuff)
+- Not needed for very small apps
+- Has a bit of magic, so keep away if you are afraid
+- GraphQL support is lacking
+- ...

 ## Why "kea"?

+TODO

 According to [Wikipedia](https://en.wikipedia.org/wiki/Kea):